Clécy

 Clécy ([klesi]) is a commune in the Calvados department in the Normandy region in northwestern France.

-In 1932 it was awarded the title The Capital of Norman Switzerland by the Tourism Minister Monsieur Gourdeau.
+In 1932 it was awarded the title The Capital of Suisse Normande by the Tourism Minister Monsieur Gourdeau.

 Geography

 Clécy is on the River Orne, in the middle of Norman Switzerland, about 35 kms south of Caen.
-Covering 2463 ha it is the largest commune in the canton of Thury-Harcourt.
+Covering 2463 ha it is the second largest commune in the canton of Le Hom.